puppetlabs/puppetlabs-apache/README.md

 ##### `service_manage`

 Determines whether Puppet manages the HTTPD service's state.
 Valid options: Boolean.
-Default: true.
+Default: `true`.

 ##### `service_restart`

 Determines whether Puppet should use a specific command to restart the HTTPD service.
 Valid options: a command to restart the Apache service.
-Default: undef, which uses the [default Puppet behavior][Service attribute restart].
+Default: `undef`, which uses the [default Puppet behavior][Service attribute restart].

 ##### `ssl_stapling`

 Specifies whether or not to use [SSLUseStapling](http://httpd.apache.org/docs/current/mod/mod_ssl.html#sslusestapling).
 Valid options: Boolean.
-Default: false.
+Default: `false`.
 It is possible to override this on a vhost level.

 This parameter only applies to Apache 2.4 or higher and is ignored on older versions.